-- You have severe symptoms, such as watery diarrhea that turns very bloody within 24 hours.
+- You have severe symptoms, such as severe abdominal pain or watery diarrhea that turns very bloody within 24 hours.

 - You belong to a high-risk group.

-- Questions and answers about foodborne illness (sometimes called "food poisoning").
-Centers for Disease Control and Prevention. http://www.cdc.gov/foodsafety/facts.html.
+- Foodborne illnesses and germs.
+Centers for Disease Control and Prevention. https://www.cdc.gov/foodsafety/foodborne-germs.html.
 Accessed Jan.
-17, 2012.
+17, 2018.